Do you think you've got an aggressive puppy on your hands?

 Some breeds, and some individual puppies will tolerate this type of aggressive, abusive behavior (and that's what it is), perhaps indefinitely, but they won't be happy, confident puppies - or dogs.

-Others will react with stubbornness or even defiance, eventually coming back at you with an equal, or greater, measure of aggression, and the outcome of that is never good.
+Others will react with stubbornness or even defiance, eventually coming back at you in the same tone, and that is never good.